 Alerts to Review

 This represents any issues outstanding for the groups assigned to you.
-If there is a number here, there is an issue that has been detected but hasn't been looked at by any other Reviewers.
+If there is a number here, there is an alert that has been created but hasn't been looked at by any other Reviewers.

 Number of Students Actively Monitored

 "Bark is monitoring X students across Y organizational units."

 These numbers are based on the organizational units or groups your Bark Super Admin has enabled for monitoring.
 If the number seems low, you may need to reach out to your Bark Super Admin to verify the configuration is set up properly.
 For additional assistance, reach out to us.

 2. Monitoring Reports

 The reports section allows you a glimpse of what is occurring across the groups assigned to you, from a statistical standpoint.